A VERY BLACKWELL CHRISTMAS

 “Well, I do agree with that,” I said.
-“Ethel is a wolf in sheep’s clothing if there ever was one.
+“Ethel is a wolf.
 But I will caution you on this, Lisa—if you do shut her out, plan on her to take it personally, which won’t bode well for your tenuous relationship with her.
 I know you think a lot of her husband—”

 “I love Harold.”

 “Then you also must consider how this will affect your relationship with him.
-And how all of this will touch Tank, which of course it will.
-And not well, by the way.
-His mother will not only resent you if her little whim to spend Christmas with you isn’t fulfilled, but also him.
-And that’s something you’ll have to live with.”
+And how all of this will impact Tank, which of course it will.
+His mother will not only resent you if her little whim to spend Christmas with you isn’t fulfilled, but it also will affect him.
+Is that something you want to live with?”

 “What are you saying?” she asked me.

-“I think if you want to keep peace in the family, both of you are going to have to suck it up and welcome Ethel and Harold here.
+“I think if you want to keep peace in the family, both of you are going to have to suck it up and welcome Ethel and Harold into your home.
 What choice do you have?
 None.
-But you already knew that, didn’t you…?”
+But you already knew that, didn’t you?”

-She took a long pull from her martini when I said that, and then she just shrugged at me.
+She took a long pull from her martini when I said that, and then she shrugged.
 “She just sprang this on me today.
-There was a part of me that was hoping that somehow the three of us could get together and scheme my way out of it.”
+There was a part of me that was hoping that somehow the three of us could get together tonight and scheme my way out of it.”
 She sighed.
 “But you’re right.
-She’s got me cornered, because if I don’t go through with this, it will be just another scar on our relationship.
-Fuck my life already.”
+She’s got me cornered, because if I don’t go along with this, it will be just another scar on our relationship.”

 “So, you’ll do it?”
 I asked.